Paul Cantrell: Biography

-Cantrell was born on August 28, 1895 in a small southeastern McMinn County, Tennessee, community that later became Etowah, Tennessee in 1909.
+Cantrell was born on August 28, 1895, in a small southeastern McMinn County, Tennessee, community that later became Etowah, Tennessee, in 1909.
 A descendant of Revolutionary War veteran Thomas Cantrell, he came from a large family.
 After serving as a conductor for the Louisville and Nashville Railroad, he managed the Etowah Water, Light, and Power Company.
 Along with his siblings, he owned and operated a lumber company, a natural gas company, a motor company, and a bank.
 He also served as a director for Citizen's National Bank in nearby Athens, Tennessee.

 Active in the local Democratic Party, Cantrell was elected Sheriff of McMinn County in 1936.
-He was subsequently reelected in 1938 and 1940.
-Like his Republican predecessors, he built a local political machine.
-He was elected to the Tennessee Senate representing McMinn County's district in 1942 and reelected in 1944.
+He was re-elected in 1938 and 1940.
+With his local support he built a centered political machine.
+He was elected to the Tennessee Senate representing McMinn County's district in 1942 and re-elected in 1944.
 He also served as county judge from 1942–1946.
 A powerful and influential figure, he served as a delegate to the Democratic National Convention in 1944.

 His political power was broken in 1946 in the "Battle of Athens", a rebellion led by war veterans.
 After the battle, he remained in McMinn County and worked for the Tennessee Natural Gas Company.
-Cantrell died on July 8, 1962 at the age of 66 in a hospital in Athens, Tennessee.
+Cantrell died on July 8, 1962, at the age of 66 in a hospital in Athens, Tennessee.